 Nevada Division of Public and Behavioral Health

 4150 Technology Way, Suite 101

 If you want to apply online, you’ll need to create an online account for the medical marijuana program.
 Once you have an account, you can complete the appropriate application.
 There’s a specific one for minors.

 If applicable, note your primary caregiver’s information on the form.
 Scan your driver’s license or another form of valid photo ID to prove that you’re a Nevada resident.
 Finally, you’ll pay the application cost: $50 for one year of $100 for two years.

 You will receive a letter of approval within 10 days.
 With the letter, you can purchase medical marijuana until your medical marijuana card arrives in the mail within two weeks after receiving the approval letter.

-In order to receive a medical marijuana card, you must be diagnosed with a debilitating or chronic medical condition with symptoms that can be relieved with cannabis.
-Currently, over 15,000 patients cite severe pain as a condition.
-Almost 3,000 patients use cannabis for muscle spasms, the second most common qualifying condition.
+Many patients cite severe pain as a condition.
+A considerable number use cannabis for muscle spasms, the second most common qualifying condition.
 Patients can have more than one of the following qualifying conditions:

 - Persistent muscle spasms (including multiple sclerosis)

 - A neuropathic condition, whether or not such condition cause seizures